On this page

-We’re revitalizing Crane Park as a part of the Guelph Trail Master Plan’s vision to improve existing trails.
+Crane Park, located in the City of Guelph’s south-west end, is being revitalized by the City as a part of the Guelph Trail Master Plan’s vision to improve existing trails.

 The park is a sensitive natural area for many species of fish and wildlife.
 In August 2018, an Environmental Impact Study was completed to understand where trail improvements could be made.
 The study revealed that work needed to be done to enhance Crane Park’s health and integrity by removing and controlling invasive buckthorn.

-During phase one, the City removed invasive buckthorn to prepare for trail construction.
-Following the construction, the City will restore the natural area by planting native trees, shrubs and wildflowers in 2020.
+During phase one, the city removed invasive buckthorn and graded the parking lot to prepare for trail construction.
+In 2019, the City restored the natural area by planting native trees, shrubs and wildflowers.

-Phase 2A: Regrading the parking lot and construction of the trail from College Avenue and Stone Road West to the Speed River (2019)
+During phase 2A in 2020, the City built and widened sections of the trail and created water crossings between College Avenue and Stone Road West to the Speed River.

-Phase 2B: Construction of the trail from Dovercliffe Road to the main trail (2019-2020)
+Phase 2B: Trail construction between Dovercliffe Road to the main trail

 For more information